bergercookie/Pump3000/docs/_build/html/_sources/installation.txt

 .. [#f1] You can make a shortcut to Pump.exe file but do not move it outside
          the dist folder as it depends on the dlls files located there

+.. [#f2] If the executable doesn't run correctly try installing the vcredist86.exe
+         (located at the root of the Pump3000 folder) and after the installation, rerun the .exe.
+If the problem persists, `contact me <http://www.github.com/bergercookie>`_